lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2022-12-01-what-can-we-learn-from-airplane-crashes.md

 and is as safe to fly as any other airline in the world.

 Is the software industry in need of a turn around?
-I don't know, but I don't want to wait to find out either.
+I don't know, and I don't want to wait to find out either.
 What we can do now is take caution from these tales and try not to repeat the same mistakes again.